shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5691](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image74.png)

-	*Privacy levels can be configured for data source to determine whether data can be shared between sources.
+	>**Note**: Privacy levels can be configured for data source to determine whether data can be shared between sources.
 Setting each data source as **Organizational** allows them to share data, if necessary.
 Note that Private data sources can never be shared with other data sources.
 It doesn’t mean that Private data cannot be shared; it means that the Power Query engine cannot share data between the sources.*

 7. Click **Save**.